RubyShanks/Chip-8-Emulator/Readme.md

 ## Current Status

-Update: Trivial mistake in the draw function found and corrected.
-Unresponsive to keyboard input except escape
+Update: Currently in debugging phase.
+Seems to work fine but needs more careful testing.
+If possible would like to add sound.

 # Chip-8 Emulator